CVIR-Lab/MarsData/README.md

 3. **Evaluation**
 This folder includes all the source codes of the evaluating metrics used in our paper.

+4. **MUnet**
+This folder includes the implemention of the ref [23] in our manuscript.

 ### Get started
 1. clone the respository to your PC
 2. for testing KLRD, KPRD and RKLRR, please run *demo.m*, all the detection results will be saved in the folder of **Results**
 3. for evaluating, run *evaluate.m*
-4. for testing the learning-based method in ref [23], open a terminal and: python xx.py
+4. for testing the learning-based method in ref [23], please run: python xx.py

 ## Further plan